 Priority visa service must be purchased during your online visa application.
 This will ensure your visa is processed within 5 days.

-I have purchased my priority service after I have mailed my documents.
-My visa application was approved within two days of purchasing priority visa service.
+I purchased my priority service after I had mailed my documents.
+My visa application was approved within two days of buying the priority visa service.

 Super priority visa service

 If you would need to travel to the UK immediately, you can opt for “Super Priority Visa Service”.
 This service comes with a hefty price tag, so purchase this service only in super urgent, emergency cases.